 - Which shape do Pep Guardiola’s Manchester City use in and out of possession?

-- Which has been Manchester United’s most effective goalscoring shape?
+- Which has been Liverpool’s most effective goalscoring shape?

-Shape Analysis automatically identifies the shape of a team (and changes of shape) within a single game that can be applied across multiple games to provide actionable insights.
+New for 2022-23, Shape Analysis from Opta Vision automatically identifies the shape of a team (and changes of shape) within a single game that can be applied across multiple games to provide actionable insights.
 Formations are the first building blocks, but shapes assemble a more descriptive story.